mighdoll/undo-peasy/README.md

 ## Configuration
 The `undoRedo()` middleware function accepts an optional configuration object.
 * `noSaveActions` - a function that tells undoRedo to not save certain actions to undo/redo history.
-* `noSaveKeys` - a function tthat tells undoRedo not to save certain keys inside the state model to undo/redo history. e.g. view state in the model.
+* `noSaveKeys` - a function that tells undoRedo not to save certain keys inside the state model to undo/redo history. e.g. view state in the model.

+History is persisted in the browser's localStorage.